usafowose/RetPort/README.md

 # RetPort (A Backend Retirement Portfolio)

 ## This application is a backend application that allows its users who have retired or are planning retirement to successfully plan out their life in retirement.
 Through async calls to different API's, users can determine the best cities to retire in based on aggregate data and metadata.

+## Based on the users' preferences, a JSON Object Model will be tailored for them that will represent what city is best and/or what their city of chouce has to offer them in retirement.